theiagen/tbp-parser/README.md

   --tngs
-          indicates data generated using Deeplex + CDPH modified protocol Turns on tNGS-specific global parameters --verbose
+          indicates data generated using Deeplex + CDPH modified protocol Turns on tNGS-specific global parameters --rrs_frequency
+          the minimum frequency for an rrs mutation to pass QC default=0.1
+  --rrl_frequency
+          the minimum frequency for an rrl mutation to pass QC default=0.1
+  --verbose
           increase output verbosity
   --debug